palladius/my-sessions-and-bio/README.md

 ## Bio

-[WIP]

-Social enthusiastic SW Eng.
-Loves: travels (who doesn't?), maths, piano, cooking, Ruby, Google, DevOps, Linux, running, politics, Cloud, yellow, wine, grammar, tongues, SRE.
+Former network administrator, sysadmin, and Ruby on Rails developer, Riccardo has been in operations for 20+ years and still likes to spend time coding (better if Ruby).
+He loves engaging with customers and help them run their operations reliably and successfully in the cloud.
+Riccardo loves caipirinhas and 🍷 Amarone, playing 🎹 piano and 🏊🏻🚴🏿🏃‍♀️ triathlons; he's been passionate about Mathematics since he was 4.

+He's in love with `Ruby`.

+Tags: #maths #piano #cooking #Ruby #Google #DevOps #Linux #running #politics #Cloud #yellow #wine #grammar #tongues #SRE

 ## Areas of expertise

-I've been in Operations for 20 years, as a Network Engineer (working in NOC).
+I've been in Operations for 20 years #as a Network Engineer (working in NOC).
 In Google I specialize on:

 * SRE (Site reliability Engineering)